venikajarvis/AWS-CloudTrail-Log-Analysis/README.md

 <h1> AWS-CloudTrail-Log-Analysis</h1>
+<h2>Objective</h2>
-I try to confirm a breach by analyzing CloudTrail logs, identify any compromised AWS service, and find any data that was exfiltrated.
+Work to confirm a breach by analyzing CloudTrail logs, identify any compromised AWS service, and find any data that was exfiltrated.

 <h2>Description</h2>